otchy210/ppsb/README.md

 ## How to uninstall

 Remove all files under the "ppsb" directory.

-Save ".data" directory if you want to keep all data.
+NOTE: Save ".data" directory if you want to keep all data.